-We find overall good agreement with data for the 6He β -decay and ε captures in 7Be, although the former is overpredicted by $\sim 2\%$, a contribution that comes almost entirely from 2b and 3b chiral currents.
-The experimental GT RME for the $^{10}{\rm C}$ β -decay is overpredicted by $\sim 10\%$, with two-body currents giving a contribution that is comparable to the statistical GFMC error.
 We note that correlations in the wave functions significantly reduce the matrix elements, a fact that can be appreciated by comparing the LO GFMC (blue circles in Fig. 2) and the LO shell model calculations (green squares in the same figure) from Ref.
-[14].
-Moreover, preliminary variational Monte Carlo studies, based on the Norfolk two- and three-nucleon chiral potentials [6, 42, 43] and the LO GT operator, bring the 10 C prediction only $\sim 4\%$ above the experimental datum [44], indicating that the $\sim 10\%$ discrepancy we find here may be attributable to deficiencies in the AV18+IL7 wave functions of A = 10 of Refs.
-[6, 43] and consistent chiral currents are in order.
-Work along these lines is in progress.
+[17].
+Moreover, preliminary variational Monte Carlo studies, based on the Norfolk two- and three-nucleon chiral potentials [6, 50, 51] and the LO GT operator, bring the 10 C prediction only $\sim 4\%$ above the experimental datum [52], indicating that the $\sim 10\%$ discrepancy we find here may indeed be attributable to deficiencies in the AV18+IL7 wave functions of A=10 nuclei.

 In the present study we have shown that weak transitions in A=6-10 nuclei can be satisfactorily explained in the basic model, without having to "quench" g_A .
-Clearly, in order to resolve the mismatch in the short-range behavior between potentials and currents alluded to earlier, GFMC calculations based on the Norfolk chiral potentials
+Clearly, in order to resolve the mismatch in the short-range behavior between potentials and currents alluded to earlier, GFMC calculations based on the Norfolk chiral potentials of Refs.
+[6, 51] and consistent chiral currents are in order.
+Work along these lines is in progress.

 Correspondence with I.S.
-Towner in reference to radiative corrections in the A = 6-10 weak transitions is gratefully acknowledged.
+Towner in reference to radiative corrections in the $A\!=\!6\!-\!10$ weak transitions is gratefully acknowledged.
+S.P. wishes to thank A. Hayes for her guidance and numerous consultations on branching ratios in $A\!=\!10$ decays.
+A.B. would like to thank H. Krebs and E. Epelbaum for correspondence in reference to the analytical comparison with the two nucleon axial current operators derived in Ref.
+[28].
 The work of S.P., J.C., S.G., S.C.P., and R.B.W. has been supported by the NUclear Computational Low-Energy Initiative (NUCLEI) SciDAC project.
-This research is also supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under contracts DE-AC05-06OR23177 (R.S.), DE-AC02-06CH11357 (S.C.P. and R.B.W.), and DE-AC52-06NA25396 and Los ALamos LDRD program (J.C. and S.G.).
+The work of A.B. has been supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Award Number DE-SC0010300.
+This research is also supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under contracts DE-AC05-06OR23177 (R.S.), DE-AC02-06CH11357 (S.C.P. and R.B.W.), and DE-AC52-06NA25396 and Los Alamos LDRD program (J.C. and S.G.).
 Computational resources have been provided by Los Alamos Open Supercomputing, and Argonne's Laboratory Computing Resource Center.
 We also used resources provided by NERSC, which is supported by the US DOE under Contract DE-AC02-05CH11231.